ga-wdi-boston/js-angular-factories/README.md

 	``$http.get('http://localhost:3000/customers') ``
 * And we are making a HTTP GET Request for a specific customers data.
 	``$http.get('http://localhost:3000/customers/' + customerId) ``
+* Once this data comes back, we are setting the value of our factory to the response via angular copy.
+Angular copy is a deep copy.
+Not entirely sure what that means; don't care.
+It paves over any issues of timing or scope we might have.
 * Doing the weasel work of preventing the javascript minification problems.
 	``customersFactory.$inject = ['$http']; ``